Trisoma® - Breathing, Asthma and Buteyko Therapy

 Frequent talking

-"Chest-breathing" instead of "belly-breathing"
+Shoulder or "Chest-breathing" instead of "belly-breathing"

 "Mouth-breathing" instead of "nose-breathing"